Prasar Bharati: Controversies

 In 2010, 24 out of the 30 candidates selected for journalist positions at Doordarshan News were alleged to have been appointed based on political considerations.
 Notably, one successful candidate was closely related to a former Congress Minister of State for Information and Broadcasting, another was the daughter of a sitting Congress Union minister, and a third was a close relative of Union Commerce Minister Anand Sharma.

 The number of applicants called for interviews was increased from 25 to 35 to accommodate the daughter of a Congress politician, who held the 33rd rank and would have otherwise been eliminated at the cut-off stage.
 Another successful candidate, Anika Kalra Kalha, was not even called for an audition or reporting skills test, with the remark "Did not qualify for this stage" noted in the relevant columns.
 Additionally, the weightage given to interviews was arbitrarily increased two days before they were held.

 In 2014, following allegations that Doordarshan had edited out portions of an interview with then BJP's PM candidate Narendra Modi, Prasar Bharati CEO Jawhar Sircar admitted that some parts of the interview "were apparently edited."
-He pointed a finger at then I&B Minister Manish Tewari for failing to grant the "operational autonomy" that the public broadcaster had been seeking for years.
+He pointed a finger at the I&B Minister Manish Tewari for failing to grant the "operational autonomy" that the public broadcaster had been seeking for years.

 In August 2017, Manik Sarkar, the then Chief Minister of Tripura and a member of the Communist Party of India (Marxist), alleged that Doordarshan and All India Radio had refused to broadcast his Independence Day speech unless he revised it.

 In September 2017, following instructions from the Ministry of Information and Broadcasting, Doordarshan put on hold the prime time slots that had been auctioned to Ekta Kapoor's Balaji Telefilms and Saaibaba Telefilms.

 In September 2017, following a complaint of alleged abuse of dominance regarding infrastructural facilities for FM radio broadcasting, the Competition Commission of India ordered a fresh investigation into Prasar Bharati.

 In March 2018, then Prasar Bharati Chairman Dr. A. Surya Prakash stated that the I&B Ministry had been withholding funds from Prasar Bharati since December 2017, and that the broadcaster had used its contingency funds to pay employees' salaries for January and February.